Nassau County Police Department: Recruitment

 The Nassau County Police Department (NCPD) recruits candidates for Law Enforcement positions by administering the Nassau County Civil Service application for the position of Police Officer.
 Candidates will then be required to pass a written examination prior to beginning the hiring process.

-They also serve as the hiring authority for Law Enforcement positions in certain villages and special districts within Nassau County that have their own independent police forces, which are:
+It also serves as the hiring authority for law enforcement positions in certain villages and special districts within Nassau County that have their own independent police forces, which are: